ghostery/ghostery-browser-linux-support/README.md

 ### Generic Install Script <a name="installscript"></a>

-In this repository, you will find `install-ghostery.sh`, which automates the steps to download the latest binary build and installs it for your local user (in `~/.local/opt` and `~/.local/bin`).
+In this repository, you will find `install-ghostery.sh`, which automates the steps to download the latest binary build and install it for your local user (in `~/.local/opt` and `~/.local/bin`).

 Once the installation finishes, you should be able to start the browser